boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/sendible.md

 ## Create a Sendible data source
 Once you click the data source, the NEW DATA SOURCE configuration panel opens.
 Follow these steps to create a Sendible data source.
 1. Enter a name and description (optional) for the data source.
 2. Enter a valid Sendible REST API endpoint in the URL textbox.
-Refer the [Sendible API documentation](https://www.sendible.com/v/1_0_9#/http/getting-started) for more details.
+Refer the 'Sendible API documentation' for more details.

     Example: [https://api.sendible.com/api/v2/profile](https://api.sendible.com/api/v2/profile)